-The Hanover House is open on Saturdays from 10:00am to 12:00pm and 1:00pm to 4:30pm and Sundays from 2:00pm to 4:30pm.
+The Hanover House is open on Monday-Saturday from 10:00am to 12:00pm and 1:00pm to 4:30pm, and Sunday from 2:00pm to 4:30pm.
 The Hanover House is closed on Clemson University holidays and home football game Saturdays.
-Additional hours are made by appointment.
 Please call the Hanover House at 864-656-2241 for any questions concerning visiting the property.

-An admission donation of $5 for adults, $4 for senior citizens and $2 for children is suggested.
+An admission donation of $5 for adults, $4 for senior citizens, and $2 for children is suggested.
 School and tour groups by reservation only.
-Call the Clemson University Visitors Center at 864-656-4789 to schedule a group tour.

 The restored Hunt Cabin was built around 1826 by Charles Hunt Jr. Mr. Hunt married Martha Dalton in 1825.
 As a wedding present, Martha's father, Solomon Dalton, gave Charles 2,300 acres of land.
 The Hunt Cabin was built on this tract of land in Seneca, South Carolina.
 The Cabin was scheduled to be torn down but was purchased by the Clemson Class of 1915 for $35 and moved to Clemson College in 1955.